With CEO shakeup, Twitter under pressure to please advertisers

 Before joining Twitter in 2010, Bain served as president of the Fox Audience Network where he was responsible for monetizing advertising platforms across News Corp's (NWSA.O) web properties.
 At Twitter, he has helped aggressively grow the advertising platform.
 He holds many of the company's most valuable relationship with advertisers and understands the media business, advertisers said, and could help redirect Twitter so it meets advertisers' demands and makes more money.

-For now, advertisers hope the management change will "light a fire" under Twitter, said Adam Epstein, president and chief operating officer of adMarketplace, which works with search advertisers.
+For now, advertisers hope the management change will "light a fire" under Twitter, said Adam Epstein, chief executive of adMarketplace, which works with search advertisers.
 Even though they have discussed ways to improve advertising with Twitter executives, the company has been slow to change.

 "When you talk to Twitter, you can throw some great ideas on a whiteboard, but there seems to be a lack of urgency," Epstein said.